Nem-Ajvaz/Group_Project/README.md

 ![Title Batman No Year Input](asset/images/screenshots/searchBatmanYearEmpty.png) (Figuire 8.
 Searching for Batman without a year returns "Batman 1989")

-Searching for a movie with a year returns the a match in title and year from the OMDb.
+Searching for a movie with a year returns a match in title and year from the OMDb.
 ![Title Batmam Year Input](asset/images/screenshots/searchBatmanYearFull.png) (Figuire 9.
 Searching for Batman without a year returns "Batman 1989")
 <br />